- If your default printer keeps changing, it might be because of an outdated operating system.

 If you want to prevent your default printer from changing, you can use one of the workarounds listed below.

-If the default printer keeps changing on your PC, that can be a minor but annoying issue.
 Speaking of printer problems, here are some issues that users reported:

 - Default printer keeps changing Windows 7, 8.1, 10 – This issue can appear on any version of Windows, but even if you don’t use Windows 10, you should be able to use most of our solutions.

 - Windows 7 default printer keeps changing to Adobe PDF – If this problem happens on your PC, you just need to set your default printer and the issue should be resolved.

 - Default printer keeps changing randomly, after reboot, log off – According to users, their default printer keeps switching after reboot.
 This can be caused by your drivers, so be sure to update them.